-Two criteria were identified to determine the success of land use centered on cropping patterns.
-Preserve management will be considered successful if the entire 165 acres of designated agricultural lands are maintained in suitable row and field crops (allowing for fallowing as a part of normal crop rotations and excepting any preserve enhancements that may be installed) each year, and all terms and conditions of the conservation easement are adhered to.
+Two criteria were identified to determine the success of land use and management.
+Preserve management will be considered successful if the entire 130 acres of designated agricultural lands are maintained in suitable pasture each year, and all terms and conditions of the conservation easement are adhered to.